 I) The patient is under the care and supervision of his/her consultant physician or surgeon (hereafter referred to as the “Consultant”).
 Elanic staff will provide care and treatment in accordance with the instructions of the consultant, and in accordance with Elanic’s protocols.

 II) The patient accepts that the Patient Co-ordinator is not a Consultant and as such any information that they may give is merely a general nonmedical nature.
-The patient should raise any queries at consultation with the Consultant or other suitably qualified clinical staff.
+The patient should raise any queries at the consultation with the Consultant or other suitably qualified clinical staff.

-III) The patient agrees that Elanic will accept no responsibility for any advice given or diagnosis reached by the Consultant; or for the surgery; or other treatment carried out; or for the consequences of that surgery or other treatment with regard of this or any other contractual relationship between the patient and Elanic.
+III) The patient agrees that Elanic will accept no responsibility for any advice given or diagnosis reached by the Consultant, or for the surgery, or other treatment carried out; or for the consequences of that surgery or other treatment with regard of this or any other contractual relationship between the patient and Elanic.

 IV) Elanic will provide a consultation with a Consultant who is registered with the General Medical Council, and who holds the relevant qualifications.
 Consultants are self-employed practitioners who are obliged to maintain full private Medical Indemnity Insurance.